RustyCabbage/GachaSMods/README.md

 ## Okay fine, a more concrete explanation:
 - Creates two dummy 0 cost hullmods:
   1. {Random S-Mod}: When built into the ship, adds a random hullmod as an s-mod.
 No effect otherwise.
-  2. {Remove S-Mod}: When built into the ship, removes a random number of s-mods (up to 3).
+  2. {Remove S-Mod}: When built into the ship, removes a random number of s-mods (default up to 3; configurable).
 Story points are not refunded.
 No effect otherwise.
 - Blocks building in all other hullmods by default.
 So if you want s-mods, they have to be randomized.
 - Customization options available in data/settings/json.